-The Teach Starter teacher team has been percolating ideas for the perfect activities — from phonics to brushing up on maths facts to even some STEM challenges.
+If there’s one thing teachers have heaps of around Easter, it’s plastic eggs.
+With that in mind, the Teach Starter teacher team has been percolating ideas for the perfect plastic egg activities to use in the classroom — from using these colourful Easter items to practise phonics to brushing up on maths facts to even some STEM challenges.

-We’ll start things off with some ideas for English teachers to make use of all those extra plastic eggs!
+We’ll start with some ideas for English teachers to use all those extra plastic eggs!
+If you don’t have extras in your classroom storage or collection, you can find some at Kmart, Spotlight or BigW.

 - Onset and rime of CVC words